 A: I remember my grandfather taking me to the bank when I was 17 to invest my babysitting money into a Certificate of Deposit.
 He is passionate about personal finances and career building, and loves to give advice to his grandchildren.
 I still seek his input when making big decisions!

 Q: Do the residents inspire you?
 Does one resident stand out?

 A: I am very lucky in my position at UMC to see what outstanding residents we have.
-Residents at Bristol Glen volunteer to serve on various committees, run the Main Street Gift Shop, run the library, serve at and wheel residents to chapel services, work in the gardens and provide companionship to fellow residents.
+Residents at Bristol Glen volunteer to serve on various committees, run the Main Street Gift Shop and the library, serve at and wheel residents to chapel services, work in the gardens, and provide companionship to fellow residents.
 I am inspired every day by the work our residents do for one another and for the entire community!